orcunsaltik/njfs/README.md

 1. unix(path): Synchronous.
 Returns path with unix-like directory separators.
 2. root(path): Synchronous.
 Returns the root directory of the package.
 3. list(path): Asynchronous.
-Return the list of files and folders of the given path.
+Returns the list of files and folders of the given path.
 4. move(path, dest): Asynchronous.
-Move files or folders.
+Moves files or folders.
 5. copy(path, dest): Asynchronous.
-Copy files or folders.
+Copies files or folders.
 6. isFile(path): Synchronous.
+Checks whether the specified path is an existing file or not.
 7. isDir(path): Synchronous.
+Checks whether the specified path is an existing directory or not.

 ## Usage